finspresso/finspresso/supermarket_tracker/README.md

 ## Make .php files accessible to local XAMPP server

-In order for th local XAMPP server to be able to respond to the request sent out by [supermarket_tracker.html](browser/html/supermarket_tracker.html), you need to create a softlink to all the files in the `browser/html` and `browser/php_files` folder in the XAMPP base folder (`/opt/lampp/htdocs/`):
+In order for th local XAMPP server to be able to respond to the request sent out by e.g. [mbudget_tracker.html](browser/html/mbudget_tracker.html), you need to create a softlink to all the files in the `browser/html` and `browser/php_files` folder in the XAMPP base folder (`/opt/lampp/htdocs/`):

 ```sh
 sudo mkdir /opt/lampp/htdocs/supermarket_tracker